Skip to content

 💎 Core Value: Censorship Resistance / User Empowerment / Decentralized Safety

-👍 Recommended For: New Metaverse explorers, content creators concerned about platform policies, and individuals interested in safer virtual worlds
+👍 Recommended For: New Metaverse explorers, content creators concerned about platform policies, and individuals interested in safer

 Lila: I’ve been reading about Meta’s recent moderation policy changes, and the blog title “Meta’s moderation change means more bad stuff will get through” really caught my eye.
 It seems like these shifts could lead to more harmful content in the Metaverse.
 As someone new to Web3 and virtual spaces, I’m worried about what this means for user safety.
 Can you explain how Web2 platforms like Meta handle moderation, and why their limitations are pushing people toward Web3 alternatives?